-The best evidence of her hands-on management style is the documentary of her 1990 "Blonde Ambition" tour, Truth or Dare.
-The tour itself was a masterpiece of the pop concert as multimedia show embracing music, dance, and theater.
+The best evidence of her hands-on management style is the documentary of her 1990 Blonde Ambition tour, "Truth or Dare."
+The tour itself was a masterpiece of the pop concert as multimedia show embracing music, dance, imagery, and theater.
 The tour's planning began in September 1989.
-Madonna was involved in every aspect of the show's design and planning, including auditioning dancers and musicians, planning, costume design, and choice of themes.
-For example, Madonna worked closely with Jean-Paul Gaultier on the metallic, cone-breasted costumes that became one of the tour's most vivid images.
-On the tour itself, the Truth or Dare movie revealed Madonna as both creative director and operations supremo.
-In addition to her obsessive attention to every detail of the show's production, she was the undisputed organizational leader responsible for building team spirit among the diverse group of dancers, musicians, choreographers, and technicians, motivating the troupe when times were tough; resolving disputes between her fractious and highly strung male dancers; and establishing the highest standards of commitment and effort.
+Madonna was involved in every aspect of the show's design and planning, including auditioning dancers and musciians, planning, costume design, and choice of themes.
+For example, Madonna worked closely with Jean-Paul Gaultier on the metallic, cone-breasted costumes that became one the tour's most vivid images.
+On the tour itself, the "Truth or Dare" movie revealed Madonna as both creative director and operations supremo.
+In addition to her obsessive attention of every detail of the show's production, she was the undisputed organizational leader responsible for building team spirit among the diverse group of dancers, musicians, choreographers, and technicians, motivating the troupe when times were tough; resolving disputes between her factious and highly strung male dancers; and establishing the highest standards of commitment and effort.

 The summer of 1990 marked new heights of international obsession with Madonna.
-The "Blonde Ambition" tour was the must-see concert of that summer in North America, Europe and Japan.
-The tour coincided with the release of Dick Tracy, the Disney movie that was a vehicle for the high-profile lovers - Madonna and Warren Beatty.
-The film did much to rectify a string of Hollywood flops and scathing reviews of Madonna's own acting capabilities.
-Madonna's portrayal of Breathless Mahoney exuded her natural talents for style and seductiveness and became her biggest box office hit to date, and allowed her to indulge in her seductiveness.
-In the September 4, MTV annual music awards, Madonna yet again stole the show with a version of her Vogue single in which she portrayed French queen, Marie Antoinette.
+The Blonde Ambition tour was the must-see concert of that summer in North America, Europe and Japan.
+The tour coincided with the release of "Dick Tracy," the Disney movie that was a vehicle for the high-profile lovers-Madonna and Warren Beatty.
+The film did much to rectify a sting of Hollywood flops and scathing reviews of Madonna's own acting capabilities.
+Madonna's portrayal of Breathless Mahoney exuded her natural talents for style and seductiveness and became her biggest box office hit to date. and allowed her to indulge in her seductiveness.
+In the September 4, MTV annual music awards, Madonna yet again stole the show with a version of her "Vogue" single in which she portrayed French queen, Marie Antoinette.

-Fame and Controversy
+Fame and controversy

 From her initial launch into stardom, Madonna's fame was tinged with notoriety.
-From the early days of her singing career, her overt sexuality was reinforced by her "Boy Toy" moniker.
-This combined with her sexually audacious, expletive-laced talk and use of crucifixes as items of jewelry raised disquiet within conservative and religious circles.
+While her capacity to create controversy was seemingly limitless, it was also apparent that her challenges to conventional norms of decency and morality were a carefully managed aspect of her self-promotion.
+From the early days for her singing career, her overt sexuality was reinforced by her "Boy Toy" moniker.
+This combined with her sexually audacious, expletive-laced talk and use of crucifixes as items of jewelry raised disquiet among conservative and religious circles.
 Madonna's explanation only added fuel to the fire: "Crucifixes are sexy because there's a naked man on them."
 With every video and interview, Madonna was pushing a little harder against the boundaries of acceptable language, behavior, and imagery.
-Her Like a Prayer album, released in March 1989 proved to be a landmark in this process.
+Her "Like a Prayer" album, released in March 1989 proved to be a landmark in this process.